How Community Reduces Customer Acquisition Cost for SaaS

 That transparency accelerates trust.

-Improved conversion reduces blended customer acquisition cost.
+Improved conversion lowers blended customer acquisition cost.

-Again, this is not a campaign trick.
+Again, this is not a marketing tactic.

-It is structural leverage.
+It is infrastructure design.

 Community ROI and the CAC Equation